The 2017 Billie Burke Ziegfeld Award!

 I write with a collaborative team.
 Can we apply together?

-No, the BBZA Award is only open to a single female composer or single composer-lyricist.
+No, the BBZA Award is only open to an individual female composer or individual composer-lyricist.

 Can I apply if I am still in school?

 The BBZA award is not intended as a scholarship.
 Ideal candidates should be working professionals.

 Are there any age restrictions?

 No, although an ideal candidate must classify as emerging, meaning that they have not already received substantial recognition in American musical theater.

 The ability to show professional initiative, outstanding artistic promise in musical theater composing, and who can clearly show how the grant money and mentorship will further your artistic career.

 Can the songs I submit be from different works?

 Yes, they must be from at least two different works.